Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Refunds for withdrawing from General (SEE) subject registrations

-A candidate may withdraw their registration for a General (SEE) subject at any time.
-The QCAA will refund the fees paid, less an administration fee.
-The closing date for refunds is 28 July 2025.
+A candidate may withdraw their registration for a General (SEE) subject at any time before 30 May 2026 and the QCAA will refund the fees paid, less an administration fee.
 Fees will not be refunded for withdrawals made after this date.
-To withdraw registration, email SEEregistration@qcaa.qld.edu.au.
+To withdraw registration, email SEEregistration@qcaa.qld.edu.au .

 Examination venue for independent adult students (candidates)